2023 Student Awards

 Step 3: Winners' Information

-Everything entered in this section is for publication only and is not visible to the judges.
+This section is for publication only and is not visible to the judges.
 Please review the information carefully.
 There will only be 48 hours to edit this information after the Winners have been notified.

 NOTE: In instances of a group project enter only the first individual of the team as in the "Winner" field.
 The other team member(s) should be added in the CREATIVE CREDITS section.
 (See Step 4: CREATIVE CREDITS for further explanation on how to enter additional names so that they are properly credited as "Winners").